 Studies like this one further confirm our need to detoxify our lives, and clean up our living environments.
 While today it is impossible to exist in a world without toxins, what we can do is work proactively to reduce toxic overload.
 This involves detoxing the body, the food we eat, the water we drink, the air we breathe, and the items in our homes.

 My latest book The Green Body Cleanse helps people do just that.
 These easy, at-home solutions allow you to systematically remove chemicals and toxins from your body, home, and office.
 Chronic symptoms can often be the result of a toxic body, home or work environment.
-Things such as anxiety, headaches, allergies, fatigue, sleep problems, skin problems, depression, or sinus trouble, are now being linked (through more and more scientific studies such as this one) to the toxicity of our living environments.
+Things such as anxiety, headaches, allergies, fatigue, sleep concerns, skin concerns, depression, or sinus trouble, are now being linked (through more and more scientific studies such as this one) to the toxicity of our living environments.

 As I read more and more articles like this one, I am even more encouraged to share our cleansing and "Green Living" products with the world.
 Especially for pregnant women, it is more important than ever to protect the unborn child from the harmful effects of environmental toxins.
 Not only can the mother help herself by breathing in healthier air, drinking cleaner water and living in a healthier environment, she will also be helping to create a cleaner, less toxic world for the future of her child.